Price equivalent of 32p per foot of 8mm film

 The era of tapes is winding down, and after three decades there is a lot of video content to transfer for modern playback devices.
 What’s more, any video stored on magnetic tape (such as VHS, Video8, and Hi8) has a limited life span and is now degrading with time and age.

 When was the last time you looked at your old photos and slides?
 Chances are they are packed away in boxes where they are hard to enjoy.
 We scan your photos at 300 dpi which will allow you to print to double the size of the original print with virtually no loss of quality.

-Sign up for our monthly newsletter!
+Sign up for our newsletter!